 Built in 1850, the former caretaker’s cottage was dismantled, relocated and rebuilt on a larger footprint close to the main cottage to improve its practicality and use.
 This $2.5-million rehabilitation project was completed in June 2019.
 This renamed farmhouse features the following:

 - universal accessibility on the main floor

 - increased floor space to 450 square metres

 - increased functionality appropriate for official 21st century government business

 - heritage character elements from the original 1850 cottage.

 Main cottage rehabilitation

-The ongoing rehabilitation of the main cottage will address the critical condition detailed in the 2018 Official Residences of Canada: Asset Portfolio Condition Report.
-This $6.1-million rehabilitation project includes important maintenance and life cycle renewal requirements, as well as the following work:
+This rehabilitation project estimated at $6.1 million, included important maintenance and life cycle renewal requirements, as well as the following work: